gwijthoff/Screenreading/screenreading_syllabus.md

     - 1. Preliminaries: The Introduction of Paper into Europe
     - 2. The Technical Problems and their Solution
     - 3. The Book: Its Visual Appearance
-- \[book history website\]
+- Erin Reilly, Ritesh Mehta, Henry Jenkins, [*Flows of Reading: Engaging With Texts*](http://scalar.usc.edu/anvc/flowsofreading/index), a USC Scalar project

 ***February 19: LAB 1: Annotation***

-> A workshop on tools for organizing and annotating digital text, including Zotero, Calibre, Evernote, Delicious, Goodreader, and Skim.
+> A workshop on tools for organizing and annotating digital text, including Zotero, Calibre, Evernote, Delicious, Goodreader, Skim, Institute for the Future of the Book's Open Utopia, and Prism.

 **February 20: It took 200 years for libraries to shelve print & manuscript as separate entities.**

 - David McKitterick, *Print, Manuscript, and the Search for Order, 1450-1830** (2003), p.
 1-52
-    - 1.
+    - 1. The Printed Word and the Modern Bibliographer
-    - 2.
+    - 2. Dependent Skills
 - Adrian Johns, *The Nature of the Book: Print and Knowledge in the Making* (2000), pp. 1-57, 380-443
     - 1. Introduction: The Book of Nature and the Nature of the Book
     - 6. The Physiology of Reading: Print and the Passions
+- [Reading Experiences Database](http://www.open.ac.uk/Arts/reading/UK/index.php): the experience of reading in Britain, from 1450-1945

 **February 27: "How greatly this page here resembles a thousand other pages."**